RatanShreshtha/RatanShreshtha/content/posts/colorize-script-output/index.md

 +++

-You can use the script below to make output of your scripts colourful.
+You can use the script below to make the output of your scripts colourful.

 <!-- more -->